WHY OUR RAMS?

 We believe, one of the most important traits in a modern merino breeding enterprise is producing animals that have had significant selection for carcass traits.
 Historically, this has been viewed as a less important trait in traditional merinos.
 Having this important trait moulds your ewes to be more resilient and allows them to bounce back after a tough time or raising multiple lambs.
 Using this as a selection tool helps in reducing ewe mortality and increases weaning rates which we believe is the most important trait.
 Surplus ewes and high marking percentages are key profit drivers in any sheep breeding business.

-There is also the obvious lift in production and profitability.
+There is also a lift in production and profitability.
 Lambs will have more muscle and finish faster and easier.
 This allows producers to take advantage of the increasing lamb market without compromising too much on wool traits if they were to switch to a crossbred operation.

 All progeny born in the stud are fleece weighed and tested for micron, SD, CV, comfort factor, length, strength and yield.
 These traits are all entered into Sheep Genetics Australia to form a ‘Breeding Value’ as these traits can be influenced greatly by their environment.
-Important visual aspects are also very important and are very difficult to measure.
-Some of these are crimp definition, colour and ability to handle high rainfall.
+Visual Wool traits are also closely selected and scrutinized to ensure we are selecting animals that have the right type of wool that can enter any environment.
+This will eliminate colour and increase handle and softness.
+Fleece weight is always considered at classing and joining to ensure it is kept in balance with other traits.

 With the inception of using ‘Breeding Values’, this has allowed Old Cobran to select and identify high performing animals within our flock and allowing us to benchmark their performance against the Australian flock.
-These animals are not only high performers on single traits but are well balanced across all traits, which we find important to get to where you want to be.
+We believe this gives Old Cobran clients piece of mind when purchasing animals as it can be used as a tool for selection for key production traits.
+It allows us to achieve balance across all traits, which we find important to get to where you want to be.
 Using ASBV’s, provides us more information on each animal based on its performance (taking all the guess work out of it).

 All breeding animals need to be structurally sound and ‘fit for purpose’.
 Having the correctness in their phenotype aids in longevity and performing basic survival tasks (walk, eat and reproduce).
 With our annual average rainfall seeing approximately 750mm, there is a constant environmental challenge and selection pressure on foot structure and health.
 Rams that don’t pass this test are culled.

 From 2020, all sheep have been genomically tested.
-This gives us an opportunity to gain data very early on traits that are difficult to measure or even before the animal has had enough time to express its genetic potential, while also increasing the accuracy of traits that we have collected raw data from.
+This gives us an opportunity to gain data very early on traits that are difficult to measure or even before the animal has had enough time to express its genetic potential.
+This also increases the accuracy of traits that we have collected raw data from.
 From this we can make early decisions when mating ewe or ram lambs.